fire1ce/raspberry-pi-pir-motion-display-control/README.md

 sudo systemctl status power_button.service
 ```

-## Contributors 2
+## Contributors

+Thanks to [Boris Berman
-Thanks to @bermanboris for the script rewire from function to classes
+](https://github.com/bermanboris/raspberry-pi-pir-motion-screen-control) for the script rewire from function to classes